riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/fusion/internal/timers/README.md

 # TimerManager

-`TimerManager` is a Go package for managing and scheduling tasks using cron expressions.
+`TimerManager` manages and schedules tasks using cron expressions.
 It provides a flexible and persistent system for executing scheduled tasks, with features for task management, execution history, and HTTP endpoints for interaction.

 ## Features